 Q: What is material that is “appropriate” for Flappers?
 Do I have to be clean?

 A: What a great question!
 You don’t have to be clean but if your entire set is shock humor (rape, abortion, poop), without any punchlines, it’s hard to find an appropriate show for you.
 It’s much easier to find a show for you if you have personal, relatable material.
-And by “personal”, we do not mean relating to your bowls or your genitalia.
+And by “personal”, we do not mean relating to your bowels or your genitalia.
 Personal is family, friends, work environment experiences, from a point-of-view that is unique to you.

 We have a few opportunities for comedians with dark and “blue” humor, but although newer comedians gravitate toward blue humor, it takes a lot more skill to pull off dirty jokes than clean jokes.
 As our Dean of Flappers University, Ken Pringle likes to say, with blue material, your punchline has to be funnier than it is shocking.
 And that is tough to pull off.
 If you’d like an example of someone who does it perfectly, look up Laurie Kilmartin and/or Ryan Stout.